deephaven-examples/cv_stream/README.md

-# redpanda-docker-stats-CV_stream
+# redpanda-CV_stream
-Pulls local Docker stats as a Redpanda Kafka stream with image stream data into Deephaven
+Pulls local attendance or relationship data as a Redpanda Kafka stream with image stream data into Deephaven

 [Redpanda](https://vectorized.io/) is an open-source Kafka-compatible event streaming platform.
 This sample app shows how to ingest Docker stats data from Redpanda with image stream data into [Deephaven](https://deephaven.io/).